flyteorg/flyte/rsts/concepts/state_machine.rst

 This state diagram illustrates the node transition through various states.
 This is the core finite state machine for a node.
 From the user's perspective, a workflow simply consists of a sequence of tasks.
-But to Flyte, a Workflow internally creates a meta entity known as **node**.
+But to Flyte, a workflow internally creates a meta entity known as **node**.

-Once a Workflow enters a ``Running`` state, it triggers the phantom ``start node`` of the workflow.
+Once a Workflow enters the ``Running`` state, it triggers the phantom ``start node`` of the workflow.
 The ``start node`` is considered to be the entry node of any workflow.
 The ``start node`` begins by executing all its child-nodes using a modified Depth First Search algorithm recursively.

 Nodes can be of different types as listed below, but all the nodes traverse through the same transitions: